 The Herberger Institute follows the ASU grievance policy.

 A grievance may be filed when a student feels he or she has been unfairly graded or has any other academically-related complaint against a faculty member.
 The student should first follow an informal procedure, as indicated below.
 If the problem is not resolved informally, the student may then follow the formal grievance procedure.
 A grievance must be filed by the last day of classes in the semester following the semester in which the alleged grievance occurred.
 Grievances concerning incidents occurring in the fall semester must be filed by the last day of classes in the spring semester.
 Grievances concerning incidents occurring in the spring semester or any summer session must be filed by the last day of classes of the following fall semester.
-Formal appeals cannot be processed during the summer months or .
+Formal appeals cannot be processed during the summer months or recognized breaks in the University calendar vacation periods.

 B. Informal Procedure